cosmos/governance/proposals/2020-11-stargate-upgrade/README.md

   2. Validators should then export the current cosmos state with `gaiad export > cosmoshub-3-export.json`

-  3. Validators should determine the height of the last block.
+  3. Validators should determine the height of the last block as `last-cosmoshub-3_block`.

   4. Validators should back up their `.gaiad` directory.